nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

+* 1c.
+FL detects the provided NRIC does not match any elderly in the database.
+    * 1c1.
+FL feedbacks that no elderly matches the provided NRIC.

+      Use case ends.

+**Use case: UC07- Edit Elderly**

+**MSS**

+1. User enters the index of the elderly to be edited, together with the details of the fields to be edited.
+2. FL edits the corresponding elderly in the database, and feedbacks the successful edit of the elderly.
+3. User see the updated elderly details appear in the elderly list.

+    Use case ends.

+**Extensions**

+* 1a.
+FL detects the provided index is out of bound for the current elderly list.
+  * 1a1.
+FL feedbacks that the entered index is invalid.

+    Use case ends.

+* 1b.
+FL detects that no field is specified for edit.
+  * 1b1.
+FL feedbacks that at least one field must be specified for edit.

+    Use case ends.

+* 1c.
+FL detects an error in the new attribute data.
+    * 1c1.
+FL feedbacks that entered data is in a wrong format.

+      Use case ends.

+**Use case: UC08- Edit Volunteer**

+**MSS**

+1. User enters the index of the volunteer to be edited, together with the details of the fields to be edited.
+2. FL edits the corresponding volunteer in the database, and feedbacks the successful edit of the volunteer.
+3. User see the updated volunteer details appear in the elderly list.

+   Use case ends.

+**Extensions**

+* 1a.
+FL detects the provided index is out of bound for the current volunteer list.
+    * 1a1.
+FL feedbacks that the entered index is invalid.

+      Use case ends.

+* 1b.
+FL detects that no field is specified for edit.
+    * 1b1.
+FL feedbacks that at least one field must be specified for edit.

+      Use case ends.

+* 1c.
+FL detects an error in the new attribute data.
+    * 1c1.
+FL feedbacks that entered data is in a wrong format.

+      Use case ends.

+**Use case: UC09- Edit Person identified by NRIC**

+**MSS**

+1. User enters the NRIC of the person to be edited, together with the details of the fields to be edited.
+2. FL edits the corresponding fields of the person (be an elderly or a volunteer), and feedbacks the successful edit of the person.
+3. User see the updated person details appear in the corresponding elderly or volunteer list.

+   Use case ends.

+**Extensions**

+* 1a.
+FL detects the provided NRIC does not match any person in the database.
+    * 1a1.
+FL feedbacks that no person matches the provided NRIC.

+      Use case ends.

+* 1b.
+FL detects that no field is specified for edit.
+    * 1b1.
+FL feedbacks that at least one field must be specified for edit.

+      Use case ends.

+* 1c.
+FL detects an error in the new attribute data.
+    * 1c1.
+FL feedbacks that entered data is in a wrong format.

+      Use case ends.

 ### Non-Functional Requirements

 1. FriendlyLink should work on Microsoft Windows, macOS, and Linux that has `Java 11` is installed.